 Echizen traditional Japanese paper Echizen washi

-Japanese History and Tradition
+Japanese history and tradition

-Echizen Washi steeped in the national cultural traditions dating back to the earliest times also has a strong connection with the practical methods used to produce paper currency in Japan.
-Today, there are a wide variety of products; ranging from small business cards and postcards for everyday use to traditional and prestigious lines like Echizen ceremonial paper.
+Echizen washi has been steeped in national cultural traditions since ancient times while still having a strong connection with the practical methods used to produce paper currency in Japan.
+Today, there is a wide variety of products; ranging from everyday use items like small business cards and postcards to traditional and formal items like Echizen ceremonial paper.

 General Production Process

 The bark of the raw materials like paper mulberry, paperbush, and ganpi is first weighed into batches that are soaked for about ten hours in order to make it softer and easier to boil.
 A mix of the raw material, water, caustic soda, and soda ash is boiled.
 Based on the type or combination of raw materials and the usage of the final product, the quantity of soda ash and the boiling time will vary.
 The boiling process will also make it easier to dissolve impurities in the plant bark such as fat or tannin.

 - 2. Cleaning and washing